 This month we are shining a spotlight on Hibaq Gelle– community connector, youth advocate and civic rockstar!
-Hibaq is currently leading Community Benefits work in Rexdale, is a member of the Premiers Council on Youth Opportunities, the Toronto Youth Equity Strategy Expert Panel and the recipient of CivicAction’s 2017 Emerging Leader Award for Civic Leadership.
+Hibaq is currently Policy and Program Analyst at the Ontario Ministry of Children, Community, and Social Services, formerly lead Community Benefits work in Rexdale, is a former member of the Premiers Council on Youth Opportunities, the Toronto Youth Equity Strategy Expert Panel and the recipient of CivicAction’s 2017 Emerging Leader Award for Civic Leadership.

 Full name…Hibaq Gelle.

 And I currently live in … I currently live in Rexdale.
 I love it because I get to live in one of the most diverse communities in the country, a mash up and fusion of diverse people.

 I speak…Somali, and a little bit of Arabic.

 Diverse leadership is important because…it allows for others to imagine themselves in new ways.
 Having diverse leadership at the table allows us to think through problems in our region in an entirely different way.

 The issues in our region that keep me up at night are…due to decades of poor leadership and lack of political will, the Rexdale Corridor continues to experience considerable challenges and struggles with poverty, high unemployment rates, lack of accessible infrastructure, and poor investment.
 My biggest question of late is how do we leverage infrastructure dollars, private and public, for economic and social benefits to transform communities?
 Specifically, in the community of Rexdale where major infrastructure projects will be coming to the community.
 How do we get behind Community Benefit Agreements and use it to completely shift the conditions of disadvantaged neighborhoods?